eckelcu/edm-internet-drafts/draft-eckel-edm-find-code.md

 ## Implementation Status

-A simple process that allows authors of I-Ds to record the status of known implementations by including an Implementation Status section is defined {{?RFC7942}}.
-The goal of this section is to allow the read to assign due consideration to I-Ds that have the benefit of running code, which may serve as evidence of valuable experimentation and feedback that make the protocols and corresponding documents more mature.
+A simple process that allows authors of I-Ds to record the status of known implementations by including an Implementation Status section is defined in {{?RFC7942}}.
+The intent of this section is to allow the reader to assign due consideration to I-Ds that have the added benefit of running code, which may serve as evidence of valuable experimentation and feedback that make the protocols and corresponding documents more mature.
 However, it is stated that the Implementation Status section should be removed from I-Ds before they are published as RFCs.
 As a result, the value of the code is limited to that required to develop the standard, and the mechanism does not help find the code once the RFC is published.

 ## GitHub

 The IETF chartered the GitHub Integration and Tooling [(GIT)](https://datatracker.ietf.org/wg/git/about/) working group to establish and document practices and policies for use of GitHub by working groups for managing their work.
 This resulted in {{?RFC8874}}, which provides a set of guidelines for working groups that choose to use GitHub for their work, and {{?RFC8875}}, which specifies a set of administrative processes and conventions for such working groups.
 Within the working group, the concept of work is limited to the development of I-Ds that may eventually become RFCs.
 Any concept of code is limited to that which appears as text within these documents.
 In many cases, there is additional code that is closely associated with the documents but not contained within them.
-This code may be of interest to the community of people contributing to the development of the documents or to the implementation or deployment of eventual standards defined by them.
+This code may be of interest to the community of people contributing to the development of the documents or to the implementation or deployment of eventual standards defined by the documents.

 ## Hackathon

-The IETF Hackathon {{?I-D.ietf-shmoo-hackathon}} encourages the IETF community to collaborate on running code related to existing and evolving Internet standards.
+The IETF Hackathon {{?RFC9311}} encourages the IETF community to collaborate on running code related to existing and evolving Internet standards.
 Each Hackathon has a wiki that provides a brief description of each project.
 It is common for there to be one of more I-Ds or RFCs associated with each project, and for there to be one or more related code repositories.
 These resources are often listed on the wiki, but they are documented and shared with project teams in other ways as well.
 After the Hackathon, the wiki remains available, but the information within it is typically not updated or maintained.

 # Proposal